Welcome to today's edition of the Rush 24-7 podcast.

 You can't say the truth because it's going to be thought of as rude to be so honest and truthful.

-Uh when there is a fact, when there is a truth out there that the libs don't like, especially a fact or truth that refutes their lies.
+When there is a fact, when there is a truth out there that the libs don't like, especially a fact or truth that refutes their lies, that they can't bat down any other way, they guilt everybody into shutting the hell up.

 And so truth becomes a casualty.

-Truth is impolite, truth is offensive.
+Truth is offensive.

 And when we have truth on our side, we need to stop letting him get away with feeling us into being quiet.

-He didn't say anything, it wasn't true.
+He didn't say anything.

 And to whom did he say it?

-And I'd rather be first in line at blockbuster on Friday night than have to deal with this sort of stuff.
+And I'd rather be first in line at Blockbuster on Friday night than have to deal with this sort of stuff.

-And I still think that having that as a primary reaction to what happened up there is is missing the point.
+And I still think that having that as a primary reaction to what happened up there is missing the point.

-Uh we go to the phones.
+Go to the phones.

 Jill in Ithaca, New York.